jimasp/behave-vsc/README.md

 ## Features

 - Run or Debug behave tests, either from the test side bar or from inside a feature file.
   - Select to run/debug all tests, a nested folder, or just a single feature or scenario.
   - See failed test run result inside the feature file.
 (Full run results are available in the Behave VSC output window.)

-- Extensive run customisation settings (e.g. `runParallel`, `featuresPath`, `envVarOverrides`, etc.)
 - Two-way step navigation:
   - "Go to Step Definition" from inside a feature file (default F12).
   - "Find All Step References" from inside a step file (default Alt+F12).
   - Quick-navigate in the Step References Window (default F4 + Shift F4).

+- Automatic Gherkin syntax highlighting (colourisation), including smart parameter highlighting.

 - Smart feature step auto-completion, e.g. typing `And` after a `Given` step will only show `@given` or `@step` step suggestions.
 (Also some snippets are thrown in.)

-- Feature file formatting (default Ctrl+K,Ctrl+F).
+- Feature file formatting (default Ctrl+K,Ctrl+F), including optional autoformat on save.

-- Automatic Gherkin syntax highlighting (colourisation), including smart parameter recognition.

 - Smart test runs minimise behave instances by building an optimised `-i` regex param for behave based on the selected test nodes.
 (Unless `runParallel` is enabled.)

 - This extension supports multi-root workspaces, so you can run features from more than one project in a single instance of vscode.
 (Each project folder must have its own distinct features/steps folders.)

+- Extensive run customisation settings (e.g. `runParallel`, `featuresPath`, `envVarOverrides`, etc.)

 ---